TeaCommerce/Tea-Commerce-Documentation/docs/3.0.0/getting-started/configuration/README.md

 ## Country

-A country is used to specify which countries the shop will ship orders to.
+A country is used to specify which countries the shop will ship orders to (This shouldn't be confused with Umbraco languages which define the languages a site can be displayed in).
 It's easy to create all the countries in the world (just right click and select "Create all"), but in this guide we will only be shipping to the UK.
-Click on the **Jamaica** country and configure the country as below.
+Click on the existing **Jamaica** country and re-configure it as below.

 <table>
 	<tr>